Mountain View Automated Guideway Transportation Feasibility Study

-This study will assess if and how the introduction of an automated guideway transportation system might be successfully integrated over time into the transportation improvement strategies and projects the City is undertaking to support the City’s continued growth and the quality of life of its residents.
+This study assessed if and how the introduction of an automated guideway transportation system might be successfully integrated over time into the transportation improvement strategies and projects the City is undertaking to support the City’s continued growth and the quality of life of its residents.
 It is intended to give the City and its community a clearer understanding of what is feasible with regard to automated guideway transportation technologies currently available and in development within the constraints of the current and planned environment.

 What is automated guideway transportation, or AGT?

 AGT is a category of advanced transportation technology that is primarily characterized by being both fully automated and driverless.
 This technology is often found at airports to get people between terminals.
 For this study, AGT technologies are defined broadly to include those which require grade-separation and/or exclusive rights-of-way (which can only operate while physically separated from normal vehicular and other traffic), but also those which do not require grade-separation or exclusive right-of-way (which can operate in rights-of-way shared with other modes of traffic).
-Thus, this study will take an inclusive approach in defining AGT and will consider a wide variety of technologies, ranging from automated people movers and personal/group rapid transit to autonomous transit vehicles and aerial lifts.
+Thus, this study takes an inclusive approach in defining AGT and considered a wide variety of technologies, ranging from automated people movers and personal/group rapid transit to autonomous transit vehicles and aerial lifts.

 The study began data gathering and development of study assumptions in January 2017.
-The study will be reaching out to the general public throughout the project, with the final study report anticipated to be completed in the fall.
+The study team reached out to the general public throughout the project, with the final study report completed in the spring 2018.

 The first community outreach meeting was held on April 3rd, 2017 followed by a Council Study Session on May 23rd, 2017.
 The second community outreach meeting was held on September 25th, 2017 followed by a second Council Study Session on October 17th, 2017.

 A City Council meeting was held on February 27, 2018 which presented the Final Report of the AGT study to the council for final approval and potential next steps.